VincentSit/ChinaMobilePhoneNumberRegex/README.md

 # ChinaMobilePhoneNumberRegex

+**ChinaMobilePhoneNumberRegex is still actively maintained, we are committed to fixing bugs and merging good quality PRs from the wider community.**

 ## [中文文档](/README-CN.md "Chinese documentation")

 A set of regular expressions to match the mobile phone number in mainland China.